cheriangeorge/MAD2/Week3.md

 * Some extra libraries on top of javascript
 * Cleaner interface
+* Elegance of vue comes when you start reusing components.
+* chess.com is built using vuejs.
+* When the web was dealing only with documents, reactivity wasn't required
+*

 ### Alternate Vue Implementation without table, using css flex